£20 including train tickets from London Charing Cross

 • Money for drinks and refreshments after the walk

 • That's it!
-We will take care of train tickets, logistics on the day etc, so that you can just turn up and have a great day :-)
+I'll take care of all train tickets, logistics on the day etc, so just turn up, bring a smile and we'll have a fun day hiking :-)

 Your safety is paramount to us and this walk is led by a trained Walk Group Leader (MTE) and qualified Outdoor Activity First Aider with extensive hike leading experience.
 A First Aid kit is carried and the walk is well known to the walk leader.